 Conclusion

-Lower back pain doesn’t have to control your life.
-With the Supine Spinal Twist, you’ve got a simple single pose back relief and lower back relief pose right at your fingertips.
-By doing this yoga pose to relieve lower back pain every day, you’ll open the door to more comfort, better flexibility, and a happier, healthier you.
+Lower back pain doesn’t have to run the show.
+With the Supine Spinal Twist, you’ve got a straightforward one-pose solution at your fingertips.
+Practice it daily and you’ll likely notice more comfort, better flexibility, and a happier, healthier you.